Blazemeter/helm-crane/README.md

   mount_path: "/var/cm"
 ```

-9. Once the values are updated, please verify if the values are correctly used in the helm chart:
+8. Once the values are updated, please verify if the values are correctly used in the helm chart:

 ```
 helm template .
 ```
 This will print the template helm will use to install this chart.
 Check the values and if something is missing, please make ammends.

+### [3.1] Installing the chart

-10. Install the helm chart
+- Install the helm chart
 ```
 helm install crane blazemeter-crane --create-namespace --namespace=bm
 ```
 Here, crane is the name we are setting for the chart on our system and blazemeter-crane is the actual name of the chart.
 Make sure the namespace declared here is the same as the one we declared in the values file (see 2.3.2.6 section).

-### [2.4] Varify the chart installation
+### [3.2] Varify the chart installation

-To varify the installation of our Helm chart run:
+- To varify the installation of our Helm chart run:
 ```
 helm list -A
 ```

-## [3.0] Recommendations
+## [4.0] Recommendations

 It is recommended to install this Helm chart onto the auto-scalable cluster for example - [EKS](https://aws.amazon.com/eks/), [GKE](https://cloud.google.com/kubernetes-engine) or [AKS](https://azure.microsoft.com/en-in/products/kubernetes-service/#:~:text=Azure%20Kubernetes%20Service%20(AKS)%20offers,edge%2C%20and%20multicloud%20Kubernetes%20clusters.).